Suprana-Labs/Suprana/README.md

-All claims, content, designs, algorithms, estimates, roadmaps, specifications, and performance measurements described in this project are done with the Solana Labs, Inc. (“SL”) good faith efforts.
+All claims, content, designs, algorithms, estimates, roadmaps, specifications, and performance measurements described in this project are done with the Suprana Labs, Inc. (“SL”) good faith efforts.
 It is up to the reader to check and validate their accuracy and truthfulness.
 Furthermore, nothing in this project constitutes a solicitation for investment.